gtrainor/recipes-and-ratings-analysis1/README.md

 ### Univariate Analysis

 The bar chart below illustrates the average ratings for different tag combinations, with a focus on those receiving ratings of 4 and above.
-Looking specifically at the tags, 'vegetarian', 'low-fat', 'holiday', 'healthy-2', 'dessert','healthy'.
-The highest-ranked combinations were 'vegetarian' and 'low-fat', as well as 'vegetarian,' 'low-fat,' and 'healthy-2'.
+Looking specifically at the tags, `vegetarian`, `low-fat`, `holiday`, `healthy-2`, `dessert`, `healthy`.
+The highest-ranked combinations were `vegetarian` and `low-fat`, as well as `vegetarian`, `low-fat`, and `healthy-2`.
 These combinations suggest that recipes which are both vegetarian and low in fat are highly rated, and adding the "healthy-2" tag further enhances the appeal.
-This is an interesting discovery and makes one wonder if there is a correlation, or at least connection, between 'vegetarian' and 'low-fat', as well as 'vegetarian,' 'low-fat,' and 'healthy-2'.
+This is an interesting discovery and makes one wonder if there is a correlation, or at least connection, between `vegetarian` and `low-fat`, as well as `vegetarian`, `low-fat`, and `healthy-2`.
 <iframe
   src="assets/average_ratings_by_tag_combinations.html"
   width="800"